Dancan254/CODSOFT/README.md

 # CODSOFT
 Welcome to my CodSoft Projects Repository! 🚀

 This repository serves as a showcase of the Java development projects I've undertaken during my internship at CodSoft.
-As I embark on this coding journey, I've been exploring a variety of projects to enhance my programming skills and practical knowledge.
+As I embark on this coding journey, I'm actively working on the first project listed below, while the rest are yet to be completed:

 Table of Contents: